ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.6.md

 ![Draft section added to Content](img/4.6_drafts.png)

-#### User avatar and new options in user settings
+#### User profile and new options in user settings

-User can now fully customize their profile in the Back Office with avatar photo and edit profile information by adding:
+With personal touch in mind, editors can now upload their photos, and provide the following information in their user profiles:

 - Email
 - Department